Assistant Professor in Radiation Oncology

 Lee Lab Overview

-The overall goal of the Lee lab’s research program is to improve the survivorship of cancer patients by minimizing acute and long-term side effects of radiation therapy.
-We are also investigating novel medical countermeasures against acute radiation syndrome in the scenarios of nuclear terrorism.
+The overall goal of the Lee lab’s research program is to improve the therapeutic window of radiation therapy and the survivorship of cancer patients by minimizing the acute and late effects of radiation.
+Our current NIH-funded projects primarily focus on defining the mechanisms underlying the regeneration of epithelial cells in the oral mucosa and the small intestines in response to radiation injury.
+In addition, we are developing novel medical countermeasures for gastrointestinal acute radiation syndrome as well as radiation-induced intestinal fibrosis in the scenarios of nuclear terrorism.

 Current Research Interests